DhyanMPatel/Js-Vnnovate/Z-Issue Faced and finded solution/IssueFaced_Solution.md

    problem: Images come from different id and other data come from different id
    Solution: need to merge data come from report api and images api and set based on reports with their order

-5. get CSV data from from backend
+5. get CSV data from backend
    Problem: first time handle csv data in life
    solution: getting `response.data` which is blob data. then needs to creat object URL of **blob data**.
 At last create link that has attribute `download` that is use to download any file in `href` attribute.